 Visit 2: Learn about the project life-cycle and introduction to the careers required to complete a project.

-During the mentor visits, students will learn about the oil and gas industry and the mentors will conduct interactive experiments and activities.
+During the mentor visits, students will learn about the energy industry and the mentors will conduct interactive experiments and activities.

 The program culminates in the Student Expo Day, held at Edith Cowan University.
 This is a great day out on campus, giving students the chance to experience uni life and also learn about the opportunities available to them when they finish high school.

 We work with industry supporters who provide industry-related activities and games for students to complete.
-Students rotate between the exhibitions and generate points through the industry-related activities.
-The group who accumulates the most points throughout the day wins.
+Students rotate between the exhibitions and generate points through industry-related activities.
+The group that accumulates the most points throughout the day wins.

 The Student Expo Day is open to all students to attend.
 Students are required to form groups of 5-6 and work as a team to get points.

-We are now finalising our activities for the expo day and are seeking program supporters who can assist with interactive displays, allowing students to learn about the different jobs and activities within the industry.
+We are always on the lookout for program supporters who can assist with interactive displays, allowing students to learn about the different jobs and activities within the industry.
+If you would like to get involved, please contact us today.

-This is a community engagement initiative that has been facilitated by the Petroleum Club of WA since 1991.
+This is a community engagement initiative that has been facilitated by the Energy Club WA since 1991.

 Each year the program is growing and the Next Generation committee has worked closely with teachers and mentors to continue to develop the program, keeping it current, interesting and adding value to the student's education by providing information on career pathways that may not be easily accessible to them.